22. 4 on ground floor, 5 in lodge, 2 suitable for disabled.

 bar, dining room, function facilities, drying room, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 2-acre grounds (walled garden, kitchen garden, dark sky observatory).

-Yes, bar, restaurant.
+in bar, restaurant.

 all ages welcomed.